Arthur Barclay: Early life and education

 Barclay was born at Bridgetown, Barbados, on 31 July 1854, the tenth of twelve children of Anthony and Sarah Barclay.
 He was the father of Anthony Barclay, who served on the Supreme Court of Liberia, and uncle of the 18th president, Edwin Barclay.

+Barclay immigrated to Liberia with his father in 1865.
 His first teacher was his oldest sister, Antoinette Barclay.
 He later entered the Preparatory Department of Liberia College, under the principalship of Anthony T. Ferguson.
 Having completed the course prescribed, he matriculated into the Collegiate Department and graduated as a Bachelor of Arts in the Class of 1873.

 Career

 In 1877, he was appointed principal of the Preparatory Department of his alma mater, which position he held for a number of years, and served during the vacation as chief clerk of the House of Representatives.
 His later services to the said institution were: professor, member of the board of trustees, and sometimes acting president.

 He was called to the bar of Montserrado County in 1877, and after practicing law for three years, he attained the rank of counsellor of the Supreme Court.

 His first official position was private secretary to President Joseph Jenkins Roberts in 1874.
 His second position was judge of the Court of Quarter Sessions and Common Pleas of Montserrado County to which he was appointed by President Alfred F. Russell in 1883.

 In 1885, President Hilary R. W. Johnson appointed him sub-treasurer of Montserrado County, which he held for 5 years.

 He was mayor of Monrovia from 1892 to 1902.

 In 1892, President Joseph James Cheeseman elevated him to the cabinet position as postmaster-general and then to secretary of state.
 Upon the death of his predecessor H. A. Williams in 1896, he was appointed secretary of the treasury, which he held until his election to the presidency in May 1903.
 Inaugurated in January 1904, he served until January 1912.
-After his retirement served as president of Liberia College from 1914 to 1917.
+After his retirement he served as president of Liberia College from 1914 to 1917.

 He served upon the following diplomatic commissions: